About Ebykr

 Here’s a deviation many human and motor-powered cyclists already know about: Brooks made motorcycle and even motorized tricycle saddles from 1900 through at least 1938, with motor-specific saddles disappearing by that year’s catalog.
 Motor saddles were a major deviation for Brooks, representing a core segment of company business for much of the early twentieth century.

-At least fifteen Brooks catalogs dedicated exclusively to motor saddles were published between 1907 and 1935.
+At least 15 Brooks catalogs dedicated exclusively to motor saddles were published between 1907 and 1935.
 They include over a dozen models made just for motor vehicles, most featuring wide seats supported by heavy frames with active suspension systems.
 Some Brooks saddles were even made on behalf of motorcycle manufacturers.

 The B. 185 model is a standout, though, even in the world of standout Brooks motor saddles.
-It featured Brooks’ “famous supple mattress,” which is a skeletal frame system with nine stacked metal leaves forming a flexible center spine — that in turn holds fourteen flat springs radiating outward toward the back cantle plate.
+It featured Brooks’ “famous supple mattress,” which is a skeletal frame system with nine stacked metal leaves forming a flexible center spine — that in turn holds 14 flat springs radiating outward toward the back cantle plate.
 These horizontal flat springs support the seat top and are sprung with coils wound from “the finest piano wire.”
 Comprende, maestro?

 Many Brooks motor saddles featured the supple mattress design, though.
 What made the B. 185 special was the use of rubber buffer shock absorbers at the rear of the saddle to, “tone down the 80 m.p.h. pot-hole frightfulness” of the bumpy but fast roads back in 1925, the year they were introduced.
 While the B. 185 placed the shock absorbers between the saddle’s rear cantle plate and motorcycle’s rear mudguard, it took just two years for other saddles in the Brooks line to bring this feature onto saddles themselves.

-The next deviation from the tried-and-true Brooks master plan concerns no fewer than ten different sub-brands of saddles.
+The next deviation from the tried-and-true Brooks master plan concerns no fewer than 10 different sub-brands of saddles.
 Relatively few Brooks aficionados have ever heard the names Zapho, Impervia, Kaydex and Plyflex, let alone had the privilege of their asses touching one of their saddles.
 That’s because they were only produced in limited numbers for short periods of time — by Brooks standards.

 At least they were also memorialized in Brooks catalogs from the early 20th century.
 Other sub-brands like Challenge, Flexal, Legion and Royal received no coverage whatsoever in any available Brooks-brand collateral, though they still contributed to the company’s bottom line with all manner of saddle designs starting in the late 1920s.